ParaFEM/ParaFEM/trunk/parafem/src/tools/preprocessing/rfemfield/readme.txt

-  PROGRAM: rfem.f90
+  PROGRAM: rfemfield.f90

-  rfem is a simple program that generates a simple box mesh and assigns each element a Young's modulus according to a simple random field algorithm.
+  rfemfield is a simple program that generates a simple box mesh and assigns each element a Young's modulus according to a simple random field algorithm.

-    Usage: rfem <job_name>
+    Usage: rfemfield <job_name>

   NOTES